 How to Evict Squatters in California

 California Law provides a remedy to the owner of rental property where the occupant is living in the rental property without the owner’s permission or consent.
 The “tenant” in this case is often referred to as a “squatter”.
-We’ll go over how to evict squatters in California in this guide.
+We’ll go over squatter rights in California and go over the process on how to evict them.

 What is a squatter?